AdobeDocs/experience-manager-cloud-service.en/help/assets/asset-selector.md

 *Line 14* to *line 38* of the example describes the IMS flow properties, such as `imsClientId`, `imsScope`, and `redirectURL`.
 The function requires that you define at least one of the `imsClientId` and `imsScope` properties.
 If you do not define a value for `redirectURL`, the registered redirect URL for the client ID is used.

-As you do not have an `imsToken` generated, use the `registerAssetSelectorsIms` and `renderAssetSelectorWithIms` functions, as shown in line 40 to line 50 of the example `index.html` file.
-Use the `registerAssetSelectorsIms` function before `renderAssetSelectorWithIms` to register the `imsToken` with the Asset Selector. [!DNL Adobe] recommends to call `registerAssetSelectorsIms` when you instantiate the component.
+As you do not have an `imsToken` generated, use the `registerAssetsSelectorsAuthService` and `renderAssetSelectorWithAuthFlow` functions, as shown in line 40 to line 50 of the example `index.html` file.
+Use the `registerAssetsSelectorsAuthService` function before `renderAssetSelectorWithAuthFlow` to register the `imsToken` with the Asset Selector. [!DNL Adobe] recommends to call `registerAssetsSelectorsAuthService` when you instantiate the component.

 Define the authentication and other Assets as a Cloud Service access-related properties in the `const props` section, as shown in *line 54* to *line 60* of the example `index.html` file.